-The virtual competitions in the Humanoid League are preceded by a setup and inspection period.
-Teams need to submit a first draft of a file containing their robot model two months before the tournament.
-During the following two weeks, every robot will be inspected by the league organizing committee for compliance with the design rules detailed in Law 4.
-Teams will then receive feedback and are granted a period of two weeks to change the robot model to be compliant with the laws of the game.
-A final file containing the robot model needs to be submitted at latest four weeks before the competition.
-A re-inspection becomes necessary after any change that could affect the compliance to the design rules.
-Changes to the robot model made less than four weeks before the tournament need to be submitted by e-mail to the Organizing Committee.
+- The virtual competitions in the Humanoid League are preceded by a setup and inspection period.
+Teams need to 1105 submit a first draft of a file containing their robot model three weeks before the tournament.
+During the following week, every robot will be inspected by the league organizing committee for compliance with the design rules detailed in Law 4.
+Teams will then receive feedback and are granted a period of one week to change the robot model to be compliant with the laws of the game.
+A final file containing the robot model needs to be submitted at latest one - week before the competition.
+A re-inspection becomes necessary after any change that could affect the compliance to 1110 the design rules.
+Changes to the robot model made less than one week before the tournament need to be submitted by e-mail to the Organizing Committee.
 The e-mail needs to contain the new file containing the robot model as well as a summary of the changes made and a justification for performing the changes.
 A re-inspection might be requested by any team leader and is guaranteed to be evaluated if submitted up to 12 hours prior to a game.

-Referee Duty (physical competition only)
+Referee Duty (physical competition only) 1115